MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-60/README.md

 ### 5. Graph Drawing of Location

-All geo-visulization Graph are produced by notebooks  `notebooks/Visulization of maps.ipynb` and `notebooks/Visulization of maps.ipynb`.
+All geo-visulization Graph are produced by notebooks :`notebooks/Visulization of maps.ipynb` and`notebooks/Visulization_API_Compare.ipynb`.

 👀️All plots could save into `plots`.